Sikka people: Lifestyle

 Mountain villages are small and have a circular layout, are located on the steep slopes of the mountains; which served as protection against attacks.
 In the middle of the settlement there is an area with a temple and sacred megalithic shrines.
 Coastal settlements have a linear plan, located along a road or river.
 The dwelling frame and pillar structure, pile, in the mountains is designed for large families, while in the coastal areas, for a small family.

-Clothing of the those living in the interior consists of a skirt or loincloth.
+Clothing of those living in the interior consists of a skirt or loincloth.
 In coastal villages, they carry kain (cloth) and a jacket or shirt.

 The dietary of the Sika people are such as vegetable and mostly cereals from wheat and corn with spices, fruit and juice.
 Fish and meat are eaten on holidays.